-Maryland holding special primary for Elijah Cummings’ seat
+Decision day in crowded primary for Elijah Cummings’ seat

 For Republicans, candidate Kimberly Klacik has received attention after her social media posts showing trash in Baltimore prompted President Donald Trump to tweet that the district is a “disgusting, rat and rodent infested mess” where “no human being would want to live.”

 Liz Matory, who was the 2018 GOP nominee in a neighboring congressional district, also is running for the seat.

-Other Republican candidates on the ballot are Christopher Anderson, James Arnold, Ray Bly, Brian Brown, Reba Hawkins and William Newton.
+Other Republican candidates are Christopher Anderson, James Arnold, Ray Bly, Brian Brown, William Newton and Hawkins.

 The winners will run in a special general election on April 28 to serve the rest of Cummings’ term through Jan.
 3, 2021.
 Cummings, who won 12 terms in Congress, died in October.
 Whoever wins the special election will have to stand for reelection in November to keep the seat.